-- (i) you are the biological father and will have some responsibility for the child's upbringing; or - (j) you are the partner (that is, spouse, civil partner or cohabiting partner) of the mother, and will have the main responsibility (with the mother) for the child's upbringing; or - (k) the child is born to a surrogate mother where you are, or your partner is, one of the child's biological parents, and you expect to obtain a parental order giving you and your partner legal responsibility for the child. - (I) The mother is not eligible for maternity leave or choses to return at work after the day 63 following the childbirth - (m) Your have been employed for at least 12 consecutive months at the time of childbirth
+- (g) you are the biological father and will have some responsibility for the child's upbringing; or - (h) you are the partner (that is, spouse, civil partner or cohabiting partner) of the mother, and will have the main responsibility (with the mother) for the child's upbringing; or - (i) the child is born to a surrogate mother where you are, or your partner is, one of the child's biological parents, and you expect to obtain a parental order giving you and your partner legal responsibility for the child.

-21.3.
+20.3.
 Taking paternity leave

-Paternity leave is a period of 17 weeks consecutive leave taken when a child is born or placed with you for adoption.
-You can start your leave after the 64th day after the childbirth.
-To take paternity leave you must give us written notice by the end of the 15th week before the Expected Week of Childbirth (or no more than seven days after the adoption agency notified you of being matched with a child), or as soon as you reasonably can, stating:
+Paternity leave is a period of 5 working/business days consecutive leave taken when a child is born.
+You can start your leave on the date of birth or placement, or later, provided it is taken within 30 days commencing from the date of the birth.

+To take paternity leave you must give us written notice by the end of the 15th week before the Expected Day of Childbirth, or as soon as you reasonably can, stating:

-- i. the Expected Week of Childbirth; - ii. whether you intend to take one week or two weeks' leave; and - iii. when you would like your leave to start.
+- (a) the Expected Day of Childbirth; - (b) whether you intend to take one week or two weeks' leave; and - (c) when you would like your leave to start.

 You can change the intended start date by giving us 28 days' notice or, if this is not possible, as much notice as you can.
-In case that you would decide to interrupt the paternity leave anytime during the paternity leave period and shall decide to return to work, you would lose the right to benefit from the paid paternity leave for the remaining period

-21.4.
+20.4.
 Paternity pay